tomondre/raspberry-kubernetes-cluster/README.md

 # Project Future

 * Add DNS record for the Database instance
-* Improve incoming reqests logging
+* Improve incoming requests logging
 * Add UI for observability of different metrics in the cluster - currently only Kubernetes Dashboard is implemented
 * Add auto-scaling rules for the deployments in the cluster
+* Implement cron backups of the database data to ensure durability in case of the primary disk failure

 # References